Train-Unstudio/fast-api/README.md

 Install requiremnts.txt \
 Run the model.py file \
 Run the main.py file \
-Run the test.py file by making changes at the input files, make sure you have the correct file path for the image and describe the prompt which you needed
+Start the server by running "uvicorn main:app --reload" \ Run the test.py file by making changes at the input files, make sure you have the correct file path for the image and describe the prompt which you needed